coreos/docs/os/trusted-computing-hardware-requirements.md

-# Checking hardware and firmware support for CoreOS Trusted Computing
+# Checking hardware and firmware support for CoreOS Container Linux Trusted Computing

 Trusted Computing requires support in both system hardware and firmware.
-This document specifies the required support and explains how to determine if a physical machine has the features needed to enable Trusted Computing in CoreOS.
+This document specifies the required support and explains how to determine if a physical machine has the features needed to enable Trusted Computing in Container Linux.

 ## 1. Check for Trusted Platform Module

 Trusted Computing depends on the presence of a Trusted Platform Module (TPM).
 The TPM is a motherboard component responsible for storing the state of the system boot process, and providing a secure communication channel over which this state can be verified.
-To check for the presence of a TPM, install the latest Alpha version of CoreOS and try to list the TPM device file in the `/sys` system control filesystem:
+To check for the presence of a TPM, install the latest Alpha version of Container Linux and try to list the TPM device file in the `/sys` system control filesystem:

 `# ls /sys/class/tpm/tpm0`